You have the partner of your dreams, plane tickets in hand, and maybe a ring–it’s officially time to decide where to propose in Italy!

 Steps away from the Castel Sant’Angelo sits the Ponte Sant’Angelo, which is lined with gorgeous statues of angels and is arguably the prettiest bridge in Rome.

-Add in the curving Tiber River, views of St. Peter’s Basilica in the background, and a sunrise, and it’s hard to imagine a better Rome proposal.
+Add in the curving Tiber River, views of St. Peter’s Basilica in the background, and a sunrise, and it’s hard to imagine a better place to propose in Rome.

 In a quiet piazza.

-Rome may be one of the most visited cities in the world, but there are endless small piazzas and streets to lose yourself in that can make for a quintessential Rome proposal without the crowds.
+Rome may be one of the most visited cities in the world, but there are endless beautiful Roman piazzas and streets to lose yourself in that can make for a quintessential Rome proposal without the crowds.

 Piazza di Pietra, Piazza Mattei, and Piazza de’ Mercanti are also all great options for a quiet proposal in Rome that is far away from the crowds.